Feeding Your Parrot Starts with Knowledge

 How many diet plans are there out there for humans?
 Low carb, high carb, low protein, no milk, drink milk! no meat, all meat and on it all goes.
 And yet, when you seek out the way from one of these diets on their websites, what is the first suggestion they make before embarking on their system?
 SEE YOUR DOCTOR FIRST.

 Why are we not doing this with our birds?
 We see our social media groups first, we see a forum online first, we talk to a name given to us by another name.
 Then we go fiddling with things and foods and flavors and calories and proteins and on and on and all the while your bird is getting frustrated, confused, a little stressed.
 And maybe sick.
 And you still have no real idea if any of this is working.
 What do you have to prove it all out?
 Nothing.

-If you are going to make pointed decisions and changes to the very core of your parrot's health, then you need to schedule Avian health checks and baseline blood panels first.
+If you are going to make pointed decisions and changes to the very core of your parrot's health, then you need to schedule an Avian health check and baseline blood panel first.

 What does a blood panel do to help us feed our parrots?

 Blood panels show -

 - If they are currently getting the nutrition, they need.

 - If they are getting too much fatty foods.

 - If they have liver or kidney problems.

 - If they have parasites, or hidden problems.